-To further enhance the robustness of class features in few-shot scenarios, we introduce the ``prototype contrastive loss"—a novel contrastive loss designed explicitly to capture interactions among inter-class prototypes.
-Central to our approach is the concept of ``sub-prototypes," representing both positive and negative class embeddings in the few-shot context.
+To further fortify the robustness of class features in few-shot scenarios, we introduce prototype contrastive loss, a novel contrastive loss designed explicitly to capture interactions among inter-class prototypes.
+One important concept in our approach is sub-prototypes, representing the average features of subsets of samples within each category.
 By employing these sub-prototypes within a contrastive learning framework, we aim to cultivate more discriminative representations.
 Specifically, the contrastive learning strategy ensures that similar class embeddings are drawn closer in the feature space, while dissimilar ones are pushed apart, thus enhancing the discriminative power of our representative prototypes.

 Moreover, some works~\cite{CoOp,ClipAdapter} have demonstrated the impressive feature extraction capabilities of the CLIP pre-trained model in few-shot learning.
-We also integrate the image encoder of CLIP into our approach as the powerful feature extraction module.

-We summarize our contributions as follows: \begin{itemize} \item \textbf{Prototype Extraction Module.} We introduce a novel and straightforward network architecture for few-shot learning, employing a learnable prototype extraction module to extract prototype representations. \item \textbf{Prototype Contrastive Loss.} We form sub-prototypes by employing linear combinations of the support subsets.
-Subsequently, we optimize the model using the prototype contrastive loss based on these sub-prototypes to obtain more robust prototype representations. \item \textbf{Achieving State-of-the-Art Performance.} We evaluate our method on multiple publicly few-shot benchmark datasets, and the results demonstrate that the proposed method outperforms state-of-the-art few-shot learning methods across three popular datasets.
-It's worth noting that we achive a remarkable improvement of up to 8.72\% in miniImageNet dataset. \end{itemize}
+As a result, we integrate CLIP into our approach, undertaking only a limited amount of parameter training.
+We conclude our contribution as follows: \begin{itemize} \item \textbf{Prototype Extraction Module. } We introduce a novel and simple transformer-based architecture for few-shot learning, employing a learnable prototype extraction module to extract prototype representations. \item \textbf{Prototype Contrastive Loss.} We form sub-prototypes by employing linear combinations of the support set.
+Subsequently, we optimize the model using the prototype contrastive loss based on these sub-prototypes to obtain more robust prototype representations. \item \textbf{Achieving State-of-the-Art Performance.} We evaluate our method on multiple publicly few-shot benchmark datasets, and the results demonstrate that the proposed method in this paper outperforms state-of-the-art few-shot learning methods across these datasets, achieving a remarkable improvement of up to 6.84\%. \end{itemize}